splunk/public-o11y-docs/metrics-and-metadata/enablerelatedcontent.rst

 - Splunk Log Observer receives a log with the metadata key ``trace.id:2b78e7c951497655``

 Although these refer to the same trace ID value, the log and the trace cannot be correlated in Observability Cloud because the field names, ``trace_id`` and ``trace.id`` do not match.
 In this case, rename your log metadata key ``trace.id`` to ``trace_id`` using the field copy processor in Logs Pipeline Management.
 Alternatively, you can re-instrument your log collection to make metadata key names align.
 When the field names in APM and Log Observer match, the trace and the log with the same trace ID value can be correlated in Observability Cloud.
-Then when you are viewing the trace in APM, you can click directly into the log with the same trace ID value and view the correlated log in Log Observer.
+Then, when you are viewing the trace in APM, you can select directly into the log with the same trace ID value and view the correlated log in Log Observer.

 How to change your metadata key names
 =================================================================

-Metrics and traces
+Change metric and traces names
 -----------------------------------------------------------------
 Use the Splunk Distribution of OpenTelemetry Collector to ensure that your metrics and traces have the metadata key names required to use Observability Cloud's Related Content feature.
 If you did not use the Collector and your metrics or traces do not include the required metadata key names, you can instrument your applications and serverless functions to include them.
 See the following pages to learn how: